ibm-cloud-docs/dns-svcs/faq.md

 Creating two DNS zones with the same name is allowed.
 Use the **label** and **description** fields as described in the following steps to differentiate between the two zones.
 1. Create an instance of {{site.data.keyword.dns_short}}.
 1. Create a DNS zone for each environment (for example, production, staging, development, testing).
-When creating the zone, be sure to include a description indicating what environment the zone is for.
+When creating the zone, make sure to include a description indicating what environment the zone is for.
 The zone name is the same for each zone (for example, `testing.com`).

     A single {{site.data.keyword.dns_short}} instance can contain only 10 zones.
     {: note}